BenjaminDarking/CV/README.md

 ***

 I am a full-stack software engineer with experience in Ruby, Javascript and Python.
-The project I'm most proud of is was a program that a machine-learning algorithm to identify bots, their clusters and fake news sites on Twitter.
+The project I'm most proud of is a program that through a machine-learning algorithm identifies bots, their clusters they operate in and the fake news sites on Twitter.
 We used Python, GraphDB (Neo4J), PostgresSQL and React.
-I love problem solving, working in tech gives me the opportunity to do this daily whilst working with exciting tech.
+I love problem solving, working in tech gives me the opportunity to do this daily basis whilst working with exciting tech.
 ***
 <table>
   <tr>